musa-611-spring-2022/final-project-template/README.md

-# MUSA 611 Final Project Template
+# Huff Model Visualization

-## Project Proposal
+## Installation guide
 ```
 # Install test dependencies (this only has to be done once)
 npm install

-# Run the linter
-npx eslint exercise

 # Run the web server; this is needed for the tests
-npx http-server --port 8000
+npm start

-# Open a new terminal and run the tests
+# Open to the web address shown in the terminal
-npx jest
 ```